shulginmusic/consuming-nytimes-api/README.md

 # Credits

-A HUGE thank you to the following awesome people and their tutorials that helped me navigate the world of JWT and create this project
+A HUGE thank you to the following awesome people and their tutorials that helped me navigate the world of Spring Boot and create this project

 * Coding Nomads (special thanks to Ryan and Jared)